qgan7125/PA-and-Section-Writeups/PA6-Garden/README.md

   * **GROW [num] [Plant]**<br/>
 EXAMPLE USE: *GROW 1 flower* <br/>
 Grow only Plants of the specified class num times.
-A plant cannot grow out of its plot.
-No error will happen, but growth should not occur outside the plot boundaries.
-Plots also cannot run into each other.

   * **HARVEST**<br/>
 Remove all Vegetables from the Garden.